About Our Program

 St. Lawrence Emergency Medical Services (SLU EMS)

-As a student-run and New York State certified EMS agency, you'll develop leadership and interpersonal skills as you gain hands-on experience as a become a trained emergency medical technician (EMT).
+As a student-run and New York State-certified EMS agency, you'll develop leadership and interpersonal skills as you gain hands-on experience and a become a trained emergency medical technician (EMT).

 Collaborate with your faculty mentor to identify internship opportunities to prepare you for your career, including:

 - Local and regional public health departments

 - Non-profit organizations

 You can also gain experience while making a difference through service work on campus and in our local community.
 You can volunteer with a number of on-campus and local organizations, including: